(not ready yet)

 - (not ready yet) An Asian hybrid of medium size

 with light and dark green mottled skin.

-- The 5-8 pound Japanese heirloom is a beautiful dull bronze-orange squash
+- (not ready yet) The 5-8 pound Japanese heirloom is a beautiful dull bronze-orange squash

 with deep orange, sweet flesh.

 Candy - A beautiful white pumpkin with a traditional pumpkin shape.
 Great

 - A squat 6-8 pound, bright orange pumpkin with a

 dainty, dark green stem.
 Flatso pumkins are about 9-10 inches

 OK, this has got to be one of the most unique